Learn the Rules Like a Pro, So You Can Break Them Like an Artist

-One sure way to loose a reader is having a piece they can’t read.
+One sure way to lose a reader is having a piece they can’t read.
 Make sure fonts that you do choose are readable for the web and your printed piece.

 Avoid Color Discord

-Choosing colors that compliment each other will help you avoid a disconnect on your design.
+Choosing colors that complement each other will help you avoid a disconnect on your design.

 Prevent Graphics from Non-proportional Shaping